-In this eight-week programme, participants will learn a number of strategies for dealing with stressful situations, helping them become calmer and more resilient, ultimately leading to a happier life.
+In this eight-week programme, you will learn a number of strategies for dealing with stressful situations, helping you become calmer and more resilient, ultimately leading to a happier life.
 The programme includes a combination of meditation practices, discussion, research evidence and skills for coping with the stresses and strains that life presents.

 During the eight weeks, we will explore a number of themes along with guided practice: